Eye Opening Package Theft & Port Pirate Statistics (2025)

 Here is a table showing the preferred methods for reporting package theft

-How did people prefer to report their package theft% of Respondents
+How did people prefer to report their package theft % of Respondents

-The parcel delivery company (i.e. UPS, USPS, or FedEx)54%
+The delivery company (such as UPS, USPS, or FedEx) 57%

-Online neighborhood group or message board12%
+Online neighborhood group or message board 20%

 Source: Security.org